jmeowmeow/PixieReport/express-progress/tasks.md

 - [X] Investigate rotating text 90 degrees left for station name
 - [X] Write white and green weather text from the assembled text object.
 - [X] Write the vertical text for the station name.
-- [ ] Find a suitable console typeface/font for JIMP.
+- [X] Find a suitable console typeface/font for JIMP.
 Import it.
-- [ ] Create a white fixed font resource with the necessary glyphs.
+- [X] Create a white fixed font resource with the necessary glyphs.
-- [ ] Create a green fixed font resource with the necessary glyphs.
+- [X] Create a green fixed font resource with the necessary glyphs.
 - [ ] Refer to the pre-existing station name process (green fg, pink bg).
 - [ ] Revise prototype writing to use preferred fonts.
 - [ ] THEREBY: Restoring text-on-image (station text; report text)

+Iosevska SS04 claims to be Menlo-like.
+I've used Hiero to create BMFont pixel font definitions.
+The rendering doesn't seem as crisp as I'd like (TrueType to pixel, rather than native pixel font) but I can dot it in since I want a fixed-width font.

 ### Alt text creation breakdown
 - TO ACCOMPLISH: Creating alt-text describing an image.